MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-tables.md

     ![Field formatting for This year sales in the table](media/power-bi-visualization-tables/power-bi-field-formatting-1.png)

-* And after some additional formatting, here is our final table.
+* After some additional formatting, here is our final table.

     ![table with all formatting so far](media/power-bi-visualization-tables/power-bi-table-format.png)